- Published on

 You have two options for setting up the NHMesh channel on your device:

-Keep your current public primary channel and add NHMesh as a secondary channel.
+Option 1: Keep Public Channel as Primary - Keep your current public primary channel and add NHMesh as a secondary channel.
 Simpler setup that ensures compatibility with all Meshtastic users on default settings.

-Set NHMesh as your main channel and add the public channel as secondary.
+Option 2: Make NHMesh Your Primary Channel - Set NHMesh as your main channel and add the public channel as secondary.
 Better for privacy as your device's automatic broadcasts stay within your private network.

 Option 1: Add NHMesh as a Secondary Channel